WinterAxis/ESV-MD-Bible/The_Bible_esv/19_Psalms/Ps_9.md

 Arise, O LORD!
 Let not man prevail; let the nations be judged before you!

 ###### 20
 Put them in fear, O LORD!
 Let the nations know that they are but men!
-Selah ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Selah

 ***